Ways to manage public speaking fear

+Ways to Manage Public Speaking Fear – Acute anxiety help some people feel hesitate and less confidence try these steps must work!
 You may have thoroughly prepared your speech BUT now that delivering it is close, your confidence flees and doubts run rampant.
 You doubt whether you can make it to the venue.
 Even if you did, you know you wouldn’t be able to do anything.
 You’re sure you’re going to let everybody down.
-If there was a bottle of Wolcott’s Instant Pain Annihilator* handy you’d swallow it.

 I know how extreme public speaking anxiety feels.
 I’ve been there too.
 And survived.